kyc013/Lab1/index.md

 - [ ] Staying a week in Paris
 - [ ] seeing a meteor shower

+> cd

+I got a lot of help from the [Basic Syntax](https://www.markdownguide.org/basic-syntax/) to create this page.
  [jump to top page](# Lab 1)